splunk/observability-workshop/content/en/synthetics/docs/real-browser-checks/index.md

 ![placeholder](../../images/image9.png)

-Click on one of the successful circles to drilldown into that Run:
+Click on one of the successful circles to drill-down into that Run:

 ![placeholder](../../images/image33.png)